John 9: Verses 1-4

 A discussion about suffering takes place between Jesus (here called "Rabbi") and his disciples.
 (Note: See also Names and titles of Jesus in the New Testament#Rabboni and Rabbi.
 The same term has also been used in John 4:31 and 6:25.)
 This leads to Jesus' announcement that:

 I must work the works of Him who sent Me while it is day; the night is coming when no one can work.

-This verse begins with "we must" (ἡμᾶς δεῖ, hēmas dei) in the Westcott-Hort version and in the New International Version.
+This verse begins with "we must" (ἡμᾶς δεῖ, hēmas dei) in the Westcott-Hort version and in the Revised Standard Version and New International Version.
 The Textus Receptus and the Vulgate both use the singular, "I must" (Me oportet).
 The plural is "probably right".
 The reference to "Him who sent me" anticipates the evangelist's note that "Siloam means 'Sent' (verse 6), meaning that Jesus, who has been sent by his Father, "is also present in this water".

 Verse 14

 Now it was a Sabbath when Jesus made the clay and opened his eyes.

 The circumstances are similar to the healing at Bethesda in John 5.